Money laundering case: Mumbai court remands Sena MP Sanjay Raut to 14-day judicial custody | Law-Order

 Sanjay Raut is a close aide of Shiv Sena president and former Maharashtra chief minister Uddhav Thackeray.

-He has denied any wrongdoing and called the ED case against him as ''false''.
+He has denied any wrongdoing and called the ED case against him ''false''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)